 "CORIPPO - POPULATION 12."
-This welcome sign might as well be posted at the entrance of this tiny hemlet in Switzerland.
+This welcome sign might as well be posted at the entrance of this tiny hamlet in Switzerland.

 Meet Corippo, Switzerland's smallest commune